metaclips/solana_tx_agent/docs/architecture.md

 - Timeout
 - Unknown

-Expired blockhash is handled by returning a structured failure report to the agent host.
-The agent cannot refresh the blockhash because doing so would invalidate the signature; it escalates for a newly signed transaction.
+Expired blockhash is handled by returning a structured failure report to the client host.
+The decision layer cannot refresh the blockhash because doing so would invalidate the signature; it escalates for a newly signed transaction.

 Fee/tip failures are similar.
-The agent cannot mutate the embedded tip, so it escalates for a newly signed transaction with a higher tip.
+The decision layer cannot mutate the embedded tip, so it escalates for a newly signed transaction with a higher tip.

 Compute and simulation failures default to abandon because blockhash/tip changes do not fix transaction construction errors.